-CUS: Did you study, or are you studying, photography?
+CUS: Did you study, or are you currently studying, photography?
 If not, how did you learn?

 CUS: Tell us a little about where you live.
-How does your city/country/current location have an affect on your photography?
+How does your city/country/current location have an effect on your work?

 CUS: What did you have for breakfast this morning?